 This is a concept of dealing with a client in a way that uses their conscious mind to alter their unconscious automated programs that are troubling them.
 No trance state is required.
-My ideas are simplistic and appear to be just big picture statements but come from a background of over 6 years of helping around 2,500 clients overcome a lifetime of anxiety, typically in one session.
+My ideas are simplistic and appear to be just big picture statements but come from a background of over 11 years of helping thousands of individual clients overcome a lifetime of anxiety, typically in one session.
 It is the simplicity that makes it work so effectively across such a wide range of issues.
 The practical application of the Blake Methodology comes from all those experiences and analysis of what worked!
-Recently I became aware that I no longer do techniques – I simply talk with a client and they make dramatic improvements.
+I became aware that I no longer do techniques – I simply talk with a client.

 The mind is very complex and we all individually are made up of our experiences, and perception of those experiences that lead to us learning either the right or wrong lesson.
 This then affects our perception of future experiences and the way they work out – which affects our perception which…… well I’m sure you get the idea!